safdar-azeem/formash/README.md

 }
 ```

-Note: to checked the radio, you need to compare the option value with formState[item.name].value if they are equal then it will be checked
+Note: to checked the radio, you need to compare the option value with formValues[item.name] if they are equal then it will be checked

 # How to use with input file type